Frank Worrall

 Frank Worrall is a British journalist and author.

-He was born in Radcliffe, Bury, and attended Hulme Grammar School, Oldham.
+He was born in Radcliffe, Greater Manchester, and attended Hulme Grammar School, Oldham.
 He later studied English literature at Sheffield University, before moving to London to work for The Sun, The Sunday Times and Mail on Sunday.
 He is also the author of 14 books on sport, including the bestselling Roy Keane: Red Man Walking, Rooney, Celtic United and Lewis Hamilton: The Biography.

 In the 1980s he was working in music journalism.

 In 2012, Worrall published his first novel, Elvis Has Left The Building, with the backing of the Arts Council of England and Wales.